FairRootGroup/ODC/docs/rp.md

 Resource plugin is an executable or script which generates RMS configuration for [`dds-submit`](http://dds.gsi.de/doc/nightly/dds-submit.html).
 It can be written in any programming language and doesn’t depend on ODC.

 The contract between resource plugin and ODC:
  * **Input:** a resource description string.
 For example, it can be in JSON ar XML format or any other format.
-ODC executes plugin and provides a resource string via `--res` command line option:
+ODC executes plugin and provides a resource string via `--res` and partition ID via `--id` command line options:
 ```
-myplugin --res "Resource description string"
+myplugin --res "Resource description string" --id "Partition ID"
 ```
- * **Output:** an RMS configuration in `stdout` in the [XML fomrat](rp.md#resource-description-format).
+ * **Output:** an RMS configuration in `stdout` in the [XML format](rp.md#resource-description-format).

 ### Resource description format
 ODC uses XML with the following top level tags: